rinliauw/rinliauw.github.io/content/blog/disambiguating-english-with-esperanto/index.md

 2. The man has a telescope.
 3. I used a telescope to see the man.

-The sentence might be disambiguated by context, or a change in sentence
+In English, the sentence might be disambiguated by context, or a change in sentence structure:
-structure:

     1. I saw a man on a hill, which had a telescope.
     2. I saw a man, who had a telescope, on a hill.